pprestridge/PokemonSpriteCNN/README.md

 # WebScraping and Data Agumentation
 The first step of this project was to compile all the images to train the model.
 I started by webscrapping all of the images from the most recent generation, which resulted in ~800 training examples for 20 different classes.
 The thinking was that higher resolution training examples would provide better training data; however, that decision proved poor.
 It was challenging to train the model with that few training examples, so I went back and downloaded more from older generations to have closer to 6k training examples.
-To further augment the data, the convolutional model included a random horizontal flip and a random rotation.
+To further augment the data, I used TensorFlow's ImageDataGenerator to apply random flips, shears, and zooms.
 Images of the current training dataset can be seen below

 ![Training Example](https://user-images.githubusercontent.com/17886837/131034676-3ee61758-48de-47db-805c-fe99041cec2d.PNG)